 - If a revision is required, authors must make a list of all significant reviewer comments and explain how they were addressed in the revision.

 - Authors upload their revisions back into the system, and a final review is provided by a consulting editor.
 Additional edits may be required.

 - Final revisions are copyedited, formatted, and uploaded into the Land-Grant Press repository, lgpress.clemson.edu.

 How long does the peer-review process take?

 Reviewers are asked to return feedback within one to two weeks, but the length of the entire process (from submittal to approval and posting) will depend on the time it takes reviewers and authors to turn around feedback and revisions.
-The managing editor will oversee the process to facilitate efficiency and will communicate updates to the author.
+The managing editor oversees the process to facilitate efficiency and will communicate updates to the author.